-The Final Plan will incorporate the organization and display of the individual issue area Mitigation Monitoring Programs presented in the Final EIR, as well as all Applicant Proposed Measures applicable to the project.
+The final plan will incorporate the organization and display of the individual issue area mitigation measures presented in the final EIR, as well as all APMs applicable to the project.
 Each mitigation measure will be numbered and described briefly.
-The Final EIR should be consulted for an in-depth discussion of each mitigation measure.
-The Mitigation Monitoring Plan will also include:
+The final EIR should be consulted for an in-depth discussion of each mitigation measure.
+The final plan will also include the following information:

-- The party responsible, the schedule and the reporting requirements for carrying out the monitoring activity for each mitigation measure - Effectiveness criteria for evaluating the implementation of the mitigation measure.
+- The responsible parties, schedule, and reporting requirements for carrying out the monitoring activity for each mitigation measure - Effectiveness criteria for evaluating implementation of the mitigation measure.